Securing Tomorrow’s Grid: FERC Acts on Low Impact, Virtualization, and Supply Chains

 By Patrick Miller

-FERC’s September 2025 actions reshaped grid reliability standards by tightening security requirements for low-impact assets, adding authentication, encryption, and monitoring; introducing long-awaited, new requirements and new definitions to support secure adoption of virtualization technologies; and expanding supply chain protections to cover Protected Cyber Assets and other connected systems.
+FERC’s September 2025 actions reshaped grid reliability standards by tightening security requirements for Low Impact assets, adding authentication, encryption, and monitoring; new requirements and new definitions to support secure adoption of virtualization technologies; and expanding supply chain protections to cover Protected Cyber Assets and other connected systems.

 Overview

-On September 18, 2025, the Federal Energy Regulatory Commission (FERC) unanimously approved a package of reliability measures aimed squarely at modernizing the cybersecurity posture of the Bulk Power System (BPS).
-Three agenda items, E-1, E-2, and E-4, mark significant shifts in how NERC CIP standards address low-impact cyber assets, virtualization, and supply chain risk management.
-The virtualization standards in particular, have been in the development process since 2016, and are considered by most to be the biggest shift in the NERC CIP standards since the V3 to V5 transition (possibly ever).
+On September 18, 2025 in the September Commission Meeting, the Federal Energy Regulatory Commission (FERC) unanimously approved a package of reliability measures aimed squarely at modernizing the cybersecurity posture of the Bulk Power System (BPS).
+Three agenda items, E-1, E-2, and E-4, mark significant shifts in how NERC CIP standards address Low Impact cyber assets, virtualization, and supply chain risk management.

 What happened